typesafehub/conductr-doc/src/main/play-doc/developer/AkkaAndPlay.md

 [conductr-bundle-lib](https://github.com/typesafehub/conductr-bundle-lib#typesafe-conductr-bundle-library) comes in multiple flavors depending on whether you need it for Akka and/or Play development, and also the specific versions of Akka and Play.
 The libraries are structured as follows in this regard:

-* Akka 2.3/Akka 2.4 for Java and Scala - [akka23-conductr-bundle-lib](#akka23-conductr-bundle-lib)
+* Akka 2.4 for Java and Scala - [akka24-conductr-bundle-lib](#akka23|24-conductr-bundle-lib)
+* Akka 2.3 for Java and Scala - [akka23-conductr-bundle-lib](#akka23|24-conductr-bundle-lib)
+* Play 2.5 for Scala (including Akka 2.4) - [play25-conductr-bundle-lib](#play25-conductr-bundle-lib)
+* Play 2.4 for Java and Scala (including Akka 2.3) - [play24-conductr-bundle-lib](#play23|24-conductr-bundle-lib)
 * Play 2.3 for Java and Scala (including Akka 2.3) - [play23-conductr-bundle-lib](#play23|24-conductr-bundle-lib)
-* Play 2.4 for Java and Scala (including Akka 2.3) - [play24-conductr-bundle-lib](#play23|24-conductr-bundle-lib)

-## akka23-conductr-bundle-lib
+## akka[23|24]-conductr-bundle-lib

-> Note that Akka 2.3 and 2.4 are binary compatible and so the akka23-conductr-bundle-lib can be used for both.
+Please select the Akka 2.3 or 2.4 variant depending on whether you are using Akka 2.3 or Play 2.4 respectively.

 This library provides a reactive API using [Akka Http](http://akka.io/docs/) and should be used when you are using Akka.
 The library can be used for both Java and Scala.

-As with the previous discussions on`conductr-bundle-lib` there are these two services:
+As with the previous discussions on `conductr-bundle-lib` there are these two services:

 * `com.typesafe.conductr.bundlelib.akka.LocationService`
 * `com.typesafe.conductr.bundlelib.akka.StatusService`